6r0k3d/6r0k3d.github.io/_exdev/tools.md

 **f** is the format to print memory, **x** for hex, **d** for decimal, **s** for string, and **i** for instruction (when printing assembly).

-The memory location can be specified with a hex address or by using the *address of* operator, `&`, with a variable, e.g. `&buf`.
+The memory location can be specified with a hex address or by using the *address of* operator, `&`, with a variable or function name, e.g. `&buf`.
 If you specify a memory location by using a register, the register name must be prefixed with a **$**, e.g. `$rip`.

 #### Examine 32 bytes starting from a Register